department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Facility selection usability research/research-plan.md

 During various usability studies on this form we have found the facility selection page to cause many users confusion.
 A few trends in confusion include:
 1. Users don't know why the facility they are familiar with isn't listed.
 (The current dropdown list only includes facilities with a Caregiver support staff)
 2. Users are uncertain which facility to specify (Eg. Primary care, therapist, oncologist, most recent, etc.)
-3. Users that live on state borders potentially would have to select a different state from where they live in order to find their prefferred facility (located in another state).
+3. Users that live on state borders potentially would have to select a different state from where they live in order to find their preferred facility (located in another state).

 ## Goals